mawaraujo/password-manager/README.md

 # LOCKY: Password manager
-Created in React JS, Redux, Chakra UI and a little bit of Sass
+Created in React JS, Typescript, Redux, Chakra UI and a little bit of Sass

 ### Configuration
 1. Run ```yarn``` to install the app dependencies